 On 9 August 1945, an American air force bomber unloaded a four and a half ton atomic bomb on Northern Nagasaki, killing a third of the civilian population immediately and another third were injured and later died from painful and crippling diseases caused by radioactive poisoning.
 As the bomb exploded 1500 ft in the air and in the suburbs, the death toll was much lower than the atomic attack on Hiroshima.

 Now, a black stone monolith marks the place of the explosion.
-The fire ball created by the bomb was 1000°C hotter than the surface of the sun, which reduced the area surrounding the bomb to a barren ground of only burnt rubble.
+The fire ball created by the bomb was 1000 degrees centigrade hotter than the surface of the sun and reduced the area surrounding the bomb to a barren ground of only burnt rubble.
 It was thought that most of the city would be barren of vegetation for nearly a century, but science was proved wrong and now the area is green and leafy, covering over the destruction of its recent history.

 Records of the Nagasaki Atomic Bombing

 Nagasaki Peace Museum’s accounts and photos of the events, and survivors first hand accounts of the horrors.